Front-Desk Workflow Support for Ontario Dental Clinics

 A clear morning report.
 Not a stack of voicemails.

-Every morning your front desk opens a single summary: who called, why they called, how urgent it is, and what to do next.
-Below is a sample — built from the kind of overnight activity a typical clinic sees.
+Every morning your front desk opens a single summary: who called, why they called, how soon to follow up, and what to do next.
+Below is a representative sample built from the kind of overnight activity a typical Ontario clinic sees.

 Morning Report